-can be described completely (Theorem~\ref{thm:graphs}).
 The difference between subgraphs and homomorphisms is irrelevant if $\cF = \{K_n\}$, because $K_n$ has a homomorphism to a graph $G$ if and only if $K_n$ is isomorphic to an (induced) subgraph of $G$.
-Quite remarkably, one can obtain a complete description for every set $\cF$ of finite graphs (even if $\cF$ is infinite).
-Let $\chi(G)$ be the \emph{chromatic number} of $G$, i.e., the smallest $n$ such that $G$ has a homomorphism to $K_n$.
+Quite remarkably, one can obtain a complete description \blue{of the almost-sure theory of $\Forb(\cF)$ for every set $\cF$ of finite graphs (even if $\cF$ is infinite; see Theorem~\ref{thm:graphs}).} Let $\chi(G)$ be the \emph{chromatic number} of $G$, i.e., the smallest $n$ such that $G$ has a homomorphism to $K_n$.
 If $\cF = \emptyset$ then $\Forb(\cF) = \cG$ and the almost-sure theory is the theory of the Rado graph~\cite{Rado}.
 For non-empty $\cF$, define $k_\cF := \min_{G \in {\cF}} \chi(G)$.
-We show in Section~\ref{sect:undir} that the almost-sure theory of $\Forb(\cF)$ is asymptotically almost surely $(k_{\cF}-1)$-partite.
-It then follows that $\Forb(\cF)$ satisfies a first-order 0-1 law and that the almost-sure theory of $\Forb(\cF)$ is $\omega$-categorical and has an up to isomorphism unique countable model.
+We show in Section~\ref{sect:undir} that the graphs in $\Forb(\cF)$ are asymptotically almost surely $(k_{\cF}-1)$-partite, \blue{that} $\Forb(\cF)$ satisfies a first-order 0-1 law, and that the almost-sure theory of $\Forb(\cF)$ is $\omega$-categorical, i.e., has an up to isomorphism unique countable model.

-The class $\Forb(\cF)$ has also been studied in model theory; Cherlin, Shelah, and Shi~\cite{CherlinShelahShi} showed that there exists an (up to isomorphism unique) countable model-complete structure $M_{\cF}$ whose \emph{age} equals $\Forb(\cF)$, i.e., a finite graph $G$ embeds into $M_{\cF}$ if and only if no structure in $\cF$ homomorphically maps to $G$.
-However, if $k_{\cF} > 2$ then $\Forb(\cF)$ contains graphs that are not $(k_{\cF}-1)$-colorable, and hence this model is does \emph{not} satisfy the almost-sure theory of $\Forb(\cF)$ (unless $\cF = \emptyset$).
+The class $\Forb(\cF)$ has also been studied in model theory. \blue{The \emph{age} of a relational structure $H$ is the class of all finite structures that embed into $H$.} Cherlin, Shelah, and Shi~\cite{CherlinShelahShi} showed that there exists an (up to isomorphism unique) countable model-complete structure $M_{\cF}$ whose age equals $\Forb(\cF)$.
+However, if $k_{\cF} > 2$ then $\Forb(\cF)$ contains graphs that are not $(k_{\cF}-1)$-colorable, and hence this model does \emph{not} satisfy the almost-sure theory of $\Forb(\cF)$ (unless $\cF = \emptyset$).